Aboriginal Procurement Policy

 7. Target: 3,000 Aboriginal FTE employment opportunities

 The NSW Government target for supporting employment opportunities for Aboriginal people is set at a whole-of-government level.

-The APP aims to support an estimated 3,000 FTE employment opportunities for Aboriginal people through NSW Government procurement opportunities by the end of 2021.
+The APP aims to support an estimated 3,000 FTE employment opportunities for Aboriginal and Torres Strait Islander peoples through NSW Government procurement opportunities by the end of 2021.

 This target commenced in July 2018 through the previous Aboriginal Procurement Policy and revised Aboriginal Participation in Construction policy.